cjratcliff/ml-compiled/docs/statistics.rst

 Zipf distribution
 ---------------------
+A distribution that has been observed to be a good model for things like the frequency of words in a language, where there are a few very popular words and a long tail of lesser known ones.

 For a population of size n, the frequency of the kth most frequent item is:

 .. math::